-- Compatibility: Of course, another key factor is whether or not the conference call service is compatible with the equipment your team is using.
+- Compatibility: Of course, another key factor is whether or not the conference call apps are compatible with the equipment your team is using.
 If your team member isn’t able to use the app because it is only for a Mac and they are on a PC, it probably won’t work.

 - Noise Cancelling: This is a very important feature for your conferencing app to be able to support.
-A noise cancelling add-on app such as Krisp will allow you to filter out all distracting noise and have clear, easy-to-understand conversations even if there is barking dogs, street noise or coffee-shop chatter in the background.
+A noise cancelling add-on app such as Krisp will allow you to filter out all distracting noise and have clear, easy-to-understand conversations even if there are barking dogs, street noise or coffee-shop chatter in the background.
+Get Krisp for Free

-These are just a few examples of the types of features and factors to consider when choosing the right conference call service for you.
+These are just a few examples of the types of features and factors to consider when choosing the right conference call app for you.

 Prefer to watch?
-Check out our video about the best conference call services
+Check out our video about the best conference call apps.

 There are several different options out there when it comes to conferencing apps.
-Each one has their own set of features, and distinct pros and cons.
+Each one has its own set of features and distinct pros and cons.
 Here are 10 of the most popular options on the market right now.

 Zoom is a cloud-based video and web conferencing software that is very well suited to online meetings.
 It is well suited to file sharing, group messaging, webinars and conference calls.